WESTERN TERMINUS/PA ROUTE 10 PROJECT

 While the Airport Road and PA Route 82 selected alternatives have progressed to Preliminary Engineering, discussions have continued for the Western Terminus/PA Route 10 project area.
 As a result of further evaluation, a new set of alternatives to include a full-movement grade-separated interchange between US 30 and Business US 30 were developed to better achieve the purpose and needs versus the previously evaluated set of alternatives.

 This public outreach effort is to present the new alternatives for the Western Terminus/PA Route 10 project area for review and input.
 The new alternative plans and the decision matrix tables are provided below on this webpage.
-A Virtual Public Meeting will be held on Wednesday, October 2nd at 6:00 PM.
-The Project Team will give a 30-minute presentation and then allow for the public to ask questions by typing them into the Question & Answer feature for the team to answer during the virtual event.
-The link to access the Virtual Public Meeting is provided at the top of this webpage.
+A Virtual Public Meeting was held on Wednesday, October 2nd, and an In-Person Public Meeting was held on Wednesday, October 30th.

 EXISTING CONDITIONS